 In hair, the Dove Advanced Hair series is building a premium offering with the introduction of the Oxygen Moisture range in Europe.
 Sunsilk is growing well and Clear benefited from a successful launch in Japan.
 REGENERATE Enamel Science, our new oral brand which is the first toothpaste and serum system that regenerates the enamel surface with a layer of minerals that have the same chemical composition as natural enamel, is progressing well in the United Kingdom.

-In Foods we saw growth in savoury and dressings but this was insufficient to offset the continued decline in spreads.
+In Foods & Refreshment we saw growth in savoury and dressings but this was insufficient to offset the continued decline in spreads.

 Knorr delivered a strong programme of innovation with the launch of stock cubes fortified with vitamins in South East Asia and a new range in Argentina designed for locally relevant dishes.
 We launched a new range of Knorr mealmakers in Thailand and introduced a new range of ready-to-heat soups made with natural ingredients and sustainably-sourced vegetables in Germany.
 Dressings continued to grow despite slowing markets helped by the successful launch of Hellmann’s in the Netherlands and the re-launch of Calve in Italy.